there’s lots to think about this post on innovation in Europe (vs the US and to a lesser degree China) by @bert_hubert.

 there is nothing more cliché than edgy, but it can hardly be edgy if it’s cliché.

-"The most important thing about a technology is not necessarily what can be done with it in singular instances, it is rather what habits its use instills in us and how these habits shape us over time." @lmsacasas theconvivialsociety.substack.c
+"The most important thing about a technology is not necessarily what can be done with it in singular instances, it is rather what habits its use instills in us and how these habits shape us over time." @lmsacasas https://theconvivialsociety.substack.com/p/lonely-surfaces-on-ai-generated-images

 i know it's derivative, but these “Rate limited Please retry after…” messages are boring.